Aquaporin: NPA motif

 Aquaporin channels appear in simulations to allow only water to pass, as the molecules effectively queue up in single file.
 Guided by the aquaporin's local electric field, the oxygen in each water molecule faces forwards as it enters, turning around half way along and leaving with the oxygen facing backwards.
-Why this rotation occurs is not entirely clear yet.
-Some researchers identified an electrostatic field generated by the two aquaporin half-helices HB and HE as the reason.
-Others suggested that hydrogen bonds between asparagine amino acids in the two NPA regions and the oxygen in the water cause the rotation.
-It is still unclear whether the rotation of water molecules has any biological significance.
-Early studies speculated that the "bipolar" orientation of water molecules blocks the flow of protons via the Grotthuss mechanism.
-More recent studies question this interpretation and emphasize an electrostatic barrier as the reason for proton blockage.
-In the latter view, the rotation of water molecules is only a side-effect of the electrostatic barrier.
-At present (2008), the origin of the electrostatic field is a matter of debate.
-While some studies mainly considered the electric field generated by the protein's half-helices HB and HE, others emphasized desolvation effects as the proton enters the narrow aquaporin pore.
+The arrangement of opposite-facing electrostatic potentials in the two halves of the channel prevents the flow of protons but permits water to pass freely.

 ar/R selectivity filter

 The aromatic/arginine or "ar/R" selectivity filter is a cluster of amino acids that help bind to water molecules and exclude other molecules that may try to enter the pore.
-It is the mechanism by which the aquaporin is able to selectively bind water molecules (hence allowing them through) and prevent other molecules from entering.
+It is the mechanism by which the aquaporin is able to selectively bind water molecules and so to allow them through, and to prevent other molecules from entering.
 The ar/R filter is made of two amino acid groups from helices B (HB) and E (HE) and two groups from loop E (LE1, LE2), from the two sides of the NPA motif.
 Its usual position is 8 Å on the outer side of the NPA motif; it is typically the tightest part of the channel.
 Its narrowness weakens the hydrogen bonds between water molecules, enabling the arginines, which carry a positive charge, to interact with the water molecules and to filter out undesirable protons.

-Species distribution
+Taxonomic distribution

 In mammals

-There are thirteen known types of aquaporins in mammals, and six of these are located in the kidney, but the existence of many more is suspected.
+There are thirteen known types of aquaporins in mammals; six of these are located in the kidney, but the existence of many more is suspected.
 The most studied aquaporins are compared in the following table: